 The benefit of using iCloud Photo Library is that any photos you upload to your Mac in the future also appear on your other devices: iPhone, iPad and so on.

-Given that our Photo library (prior to turning on iCloud Photo Library) was 96GB we started off by paying for the 200GB of space Apple offers.
+Our Photo library (prior to turning on iCloud Photo Library) was 96GB we started off by paying for the 200GB of space Apple offers.
 Months later we had upgraded to the full 2TB as we were storing all our documents, desktop, photos and more in iCloud.

 - Check the box beside iCloud Photos.